The Slits: 1976–1982

-The Slits formed in 1976 when Ari Up went to a Patti Smith gig.
-After having an argument with her mother, Ari was approached by Palmolive and Kate Corris with the offer to form a band.
+The Slits formed in October 1976 when Ari Up went to a Patti Smith gig at the Hammersmith Odeon in London.
+After having an argument with her mother, Ari was approached by Palmolive and Kate Korus with the offer to form a band.
 The next day they had their first rehearsal.

-The group supported the Clash on their 1977 White Riot tour along with Buzzcocks, the Prefects and Subway Sect.
+The group supported the Clash on their 1977 White Riot tour along with Buzzcocks, the Jam, the Prefects and Subway Sect.
 Club performances of the Slits during this period are included in The Punk Rock Movie (1978).
 In November 1978, the Slits toured with the Clash again on the "Sort it Out Tour" and were joined by the Innocents who opened the shows.
 Joe Strummer said the group would be "great" with intense gigging.